memfault/interrupt/_drafts/offensive-programming.md

 practices.
 Primarily, it's when the developer is not fully in control of the software, hardware, or incoming data.
 These could be any of the following:

-- Hardware & hardware drivers
+- Hardware & peripheral drivers
 - Contents of flash or persistent storage
 - HAL or 3rd-party libraries
 - Data or external inputs from comms stacks